connojd/extended_apis/README.md

 ## Live Configuration

 Live configuration is done with the config_cores script under hypervisor/extended_apis/tools.
-To use it, you may want to create a symlink to vmconfig:
+To use it, create a symlink to vmconfig:
 ```
 cd ~/hypervisor
 ln -s extended_apis/tools/config_cores vmconfig